 Getting a new percussion massager to tackle one’s muscle pain might lead to an increased urge to use as much pressure as possible for a faster result, but this is rather disadvantageous.
 Using too much pressure on the body will make the body to tense up, which may negate the potential positive results.
 Hence, it is safer to gradually increase the pressure, starting from a lower level and adding more pressure concurrently with a focus on sore muscles.

 Primarily, it is essential to place your body in a comfortable position to naturally position the body in a relaxed state before and after using the percussion massager.
 Starting from a slow to medium setting using light pressure, you should move the device from the top of the shoulder to the front, towards the armpit region, ending at the base of the shoulder.
 This should be carried out within 30 seconds.
 Thereafter, working on the back of the shoulder, you can start from the nape of the neck to the base of the shoulder and then the top of the shoulder within 30 seconds.

-When looking for a percussion massager, it is safer to go for a type that is easy to grip and affords for easy reach to any area without strain.
-It should also be durable, last longing, and balanced weight.
-For ease and better efficiency, you could go for a shoulder massager which works just like a massage pillow but designed to fit over your shoulders to give a complete massage.
-They are basically designed only for the shoulder muscles but some can be strapped around the lower back.
-They may be quite expensive than massage pillows, but more comfortable and convenient to use especially when you are targeting the shoulder.
+When looking for a percussion massager, it is safer to go for a type that is easy to grip and allows for easy reach to any area without strain.
+It should also be durable, last longing, and have a balanced weight.
+For ease and better efficiency, you could go for a shoulder massager which works just like a massage pillow but is designed to fit over your shoulders to give a complete massage.
+They are basically designed only for the shoulder muscles, but some can be strapped around the lower back.
+They may be quite expensive compared to massage pillows, but are often more comfortable and convenient to use, especially when you are targeting the shoulder.